 Compared to other startups I've worked on, this one already had a well defined product vision, as well as an early iteration of the mobile app developed.
 As a result, we were not building a product ground up - so the back end architecture remained the same.

 As a result, my process here was a bit different.
-Rather than conducting research, I used the existing data the company had on users, as well as their previous Sketch files, to consider how the interface might best be redesigned.
+Rather than conducting research, I used the existing data the company had on users, as well as their previous Sketch files, to consider how the interface might best be redesigned to create a better investing experience for the user, in hopes of creating a long term ROI through design.

 I took the previous Sketch files with the screens and went through each, trying to understand why each interface element existed and how it might be improved.
 I also considered the designs at a holistic level, trying to gain a better understanding of what could be improved to help drive higher conversions based on user mental models of investing.
 Below is an example of how I broke a screen down.